 This course is a lab science that an integration of the conceptual approach and mathematical bases presentation of Newtonian Mechanics, Fluid Mechanics, Thermodynamics, Oscillatory Motion, Sound, Electricity and Light Energy.
 The emphasis is on implementation of problem solving skill, lab skills and understanding.
-This course is aligned to PHY 101 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.

-CREDIT: 1 PREREQUISITE: Algebra 3-4 or Placement Criteria
+CREDIT: 1 PREREQUISITE: Algebra 3-4 and Instructor Approval